ThomasBisson/ElectronicsGame-.exe/README.md

        5)White wire (a wire that combine red and blue wire) 6)Led
        7)Transistor (not implemented yet)
-       8)Bridge (not implemented yet)
+       8)Bridge Open (not implemented yet)
+       9)Bridge Close (not implemented yet)
+       10)Button

 Left click : put the component on the ground
-Shift + eft click : delete the component on the ground
+Shift + right click : delete the component on the ground R + right click : rotate component escape : exit : Exit the game
+         Options : You can modify the sound

 button run : run the system and see if it works.
 For now you can make a small system with Wire VGND and LED. button night/day : switch between night and day